fetree/finturf-takehome/README.md

 ### Risk Evaluation

 The evaluation logic lives in `services/risk_evaluator.py` and is intentionally isolated from the rest of the system.
-Currently it simulates scores using randomness, but the interface is designed to be swapped out for a real scoring model like an MCP server.
-Our server calls Claude using MCP tools to verify the ein, assess the financial health, calculate the risk score, and store it in the risks table.
+Currently it simulates scores using randomness, but the interface is designed to be swapped out for a real scoring model — for example, an MCP server where Claude calls tools to verify the EIN, assess financial health, and produce a structured risk result.

----

-### Deploying onto the cloud

-Since we're using Docker we can host on Cloud Run.
-It's fully managed so it takes care of the containers, scaling, no need to manage the cluster.
-We could use Cloud SQL as our managed database.

 ---